MatsipudraPetr/TestingJpegDeblocking/README.md

 3. Launch the compress.py script with appropriate parameters to compress the images
 4. Launch the restore.py script with appropriate parameters to restore the compressed images with a program
 5. Launch the metrics.py script to calculate the average PSNR, PSNR-B, SSIM and Cross Match Value (Feeatures) into results.csv
-6. Launch the metricscolmap.py script to write the COLMAP camera focal length into the output folder
+6. Launch the metricscolmap.py script to write the COLMAP camera settings into the output folder

 Credit to my colleage Abletobetable for sharing his code with me https://github.com/Abletobetable/lanit-summer2022-traffic